sbockfind/main/README.md

 ```python
 r.append(0.5 * r[-1] + np.random.rand())  # Append a new point: 50% of the last point plus a random value, simulating realistic, noisy data progression.
 ```
-To test if the program can find causality, I create artificial, and predictable, causality in the data.
+To test if the script can find causality, I create artificial, and predictable, causality in the data.

 Method 1: `copy`
 First, a given channel is copied to another row, and some random noise is added.